Golden Berries: This Year’s Super Berries

 High levels of LDL (bad) cholesterol are a precursor to heart disease so it’s important to keep its levels as low as possible.

 As golden berries contain fiber, they can help in lowering the levels of LDL cholesterol.
 Moreover, golden berries also contain essential fatty acids.
 These fatty acids help to protect heart health by also lowering levels of LDL cholesterol.

 Protects cognitive health

-While studies have only been done on animals, it appears that the antioxidants found in goldenberries can help to protect neurological health.
+While studies have only been done on animals, it appears that the antioxidants found in goldenberries can help protect neurological health.